sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/2_create_workload_review.md

 With the sample workload deployed in the workload account, you can now conduct an AWS Well-Architected Framework Review on it.
 The purpose of the AWS Well-Architected Framework Review Exercise is to measure the alignment of your workload with the AWS Well-Architected Framework Best Practices.
 The review will identify areas for improvement that can be implemented in the workload to achieve better alignment.
 To assist with the review process, AWS Well-Architected provides a tool to access information about best practices that can be used as a guide during conversations with workload stakeholders.
-The tool provides insights into the configuration of AWS resources used in the workload by integrating with AWS Trusted Advisor checks.
+The AWS Well-Architected tool provides insights into the configuration of AWS resources used in the workload by integrating with AWS Trusted Advisor checks.
 It also provides the capability to capture alignments and improvements over time.

 ![Section2 Architecture](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section2_architecture.png)